FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 **Output**: `Bar`

-**Scenario**: A script uses `break` to exit a loop when an error occurs, `continue` to skip invalid data, and `goto` to redirect flow in a complex validation process.
+A script uses `break` to exit a loop when an error occurs, `continue` to skip invalid data, and `goto` to redirect flow in a complex validation process.

 ---

 ## Exercises

-**Explanation**: Exercises reinforce flow control concepts through practical tasks, such as printing array data or generating patterns using loops.
+Exercises reinforce flow control concepts through practical tasks, such as printing array data or generating patterns using loops.

 ### Exercise 1: Province Details

-**Explanation**: Use a `for` loop to iterate over an array of province details, printing each element separated by commas.
+Use a `for` loop to iterate over an array of province details, printing each element separated by commas.

-**CODES**:
 ```php
 <?php
 $provinceDetails = array(